ridgekuhn/arklone-arkos/README.md

 # rclone Configuration #

 To begin using arklone, you must create an rclone config file.
 For [most cloud providers](https://rclone.org/remote_setup/), this will involve installing `rclone` to a computer with a web browser, like your desktop or laptop.
 See the [rclone docs](https://rclone.org/docs/#configure) for more information on how to do this for your specific provider.
-Make sure you [install the latest version of rclone](https://rclone.org/downloads/), (1.56.2 when this was written). *If you use a package manager like `apt`, the repository version will be outdated.*
+Make sure you [install the latest version of rclone](https://rclone.org/downloads/), (1.56.2 as of this writing) to your desktop or laptop. *If you use a package manager like `apt`, the repository version will be outdated.*

 Once you have completed this process, copy the `rclone.conf` file from your computer to your ArkOS device.
 Your `rclone.conf` can be located by running: